skeswa/denim/README.md

 Esper should never feel as esoteric and ornate as Rust, but it should feel a smidge more expressive than Go.
-It should be easy to read, follow, and document like Java; getting out of your way and letting you solve the damn problem like Node.js.
+It should be easy to read, follow, and document like Java, getting out of your way and letting you solve the damn problem like Node.js.

-Described above is language that will be difficult to design, and even harder to implement.
+Described above is a language that will be difficult to design, and even harder to implement.
 My hope in all of this, at the very least, is to move the [Overton window](https://en.wikipedia.org/wiki/Overton_window) in a direction that we bet the programming world would enjoy.